oracle/node-oracledb/INSTALL.md

 [www.python.org](https://www.python.org/downloads).
 Select the
 customization option to "Add python.exe to Path".

-If you decide to build a 32-bit executable, make sure to consistently use a 32-bit stack during build and run time.
+If you use a 32-bit Node.js, make sure to use a 32-bit Oracle client during build and run time.
+Otherwise use a 64-bit Node.js with a 64-bit Oracle client.

 ### 6.2 Install Node.js